10 Business Intelligence Dashboard Examples to Inspire Your Data Strategy

 A business intelligence dashboard is a visual interface that displays key metrics, KPIs, and data points through charts, graphs, tables, and maps.
 Unlike static reports that capture a single moment in time, BI dashboards connect to live data sources and update automatically.
 Teams get a current view of performance without manual refreshes.

 BI dashboards help everyday people explore key information.
 No coding or tech skills required.
 The dashboard's self-service interface generates visualizations from raw data so you can understand information, spot trends, create reports, and draw critical insights.
+AI-powered dashboards take this further by letting people ask questions in plain language and receive automated alerts when metrics shift unexpectedly.

 When deciding which type of dashboard to build, consider your decision cadence and audience level.
 Operational dashboards suit daily monitoring needs with near-real-time data.
 Analytical dashboards suit exploratory work with historical data.
 Strategic dashboards suit executive review cycles with weekly or monthly data.
 Most organizations need two or three types working together.